aoifemcdonagh/material-segmentation/README.md

 This repo contains code written for a project as part of my Master's thesis.
 The project aimed to develop a method of estimating room acoustic properties from images.

+## Overview

 Image segmentation is implemented based on material classification.
 A GoogLeNet model pretrained on the Materials In Context Database is used to perform material classification.
-The material segmentation map is used to estimate sound absorption in a space based on absorption coefficients of identified materials.
+The resulting material segmentation map is used to estimate sound absorption in a space based on absorption coefficients of identified materials.

 The **material_segmentation** directory contains:
 * **Image segmentation app**